New Orleans Botanical Garden: Programs and activities

 The 12 acre New Orleans Botanical Garden, located in City Park, serves as the horticulture activity center for both Louisiana and the surrounding Gulf South, offering a wide variety of programs for kids and adults.

-The actual garden walk can take anywhere from 20 minutes to a couple of hours.
-Maps are provided at the entrance to lead you through the 12 acre that make up the Botanical Garden.
-This relaxing, educational walk includes visits to the Lord and Taylor Rose Garden, The Tropical Garden, The Herb Garden, and the Yakumo Nihon Teien Japanese Garden, just to name a few.
+The actual garden walk can take 20 minutes to a couple of hours.
+Maps are provided at the entrance to lead visitors through the 12 acre that make up the Botanical Garden.
+This relaxing, educational walk includes visits to the Lord and Taylor Rose Garden, The Tropical Garden, The Herb Garden, and the Yakumo Nihon Teien Japanese Garden.

 Another popular display is the Train Garden, a 1/22nd size scale of the city of New Orleans as it would have appeared in the early 19th century.
 The miniature size trains run on the 1300 ft long track, and the buildings are made completely out of plant material.
 Many of the workers were skeptical when the Train Garden first opened a few years ago, since this is the first ever Train Garden in New Orleans.
 However, it has become one of the most popular sites in all of City Park and is host of a train-car decorating contest during the annual Celebration of the Oaks.
 The Train Garden is open only on weekends.

-Walking through each garden, you can find "Dial and Discover" signs.
-By dialing the posted number form your cell phone, you can listen to a brief information speech about the flowers, plants and history of the specific garden you are in.
-However, if you prefer a more thorough guide, you may opt for one of the private group tours, which are available by reservation only.
-These detailed tours are reserved for groups of 20 or more and include lunch and your own personal tour guide.
+Walking through each garden, visitors can find "Dial and Discover" signs.
+By calling the posted number, one can listen to a brief information speech about the flowers, plants and history of each garden.
+A more thorough guide can be had through the private group tours, available by reservation only.
+These detailed tours are reserved for groups of 20 or more and include lunch and a personal tour guide.